Evaluating Customized vs. Generalist Transformer-based Models for Legal Contract Classification: Abstract

 \section{Abstract}

-Despite advances in legal NLP, no comprehensive evaluation covering multiple legal-specific LLMs currently exists for contract classification tasks in contract understanding.
-To address this gap, we present an evaluation of 10 legal-specific LLMs on three English-language contract understanding tasks and compare them with 7 general-purpose LLMs.
-The results show that legal-specific LLMs consistently outperform general-purpose models, especially on tasks requiring nuanced legal understanding.
-Legal-BERT and Contracts-BERT establish new SOTAs on two of the three tasks, despite having 69\% fewer parameters than the best-performing general-purpose LLM.
-We also identify CaseLaw-BERT and LexLM as strong additional baselines for contract understanding.
-Our results provide a holistic evaluation of legal-specific LLMs and will facilitate the development of more accurate contract understanding systems.
+Despite advances in legal NLP, no comprehensive evaluation of Transformer-based models customized for legal tasks (referred to as `legal-specific' models in this paper) exists for contract classification tasks.
+To address this gap, we present an evaluation of 13 legal-specific transformer-based models on 3 English-language contract classification tasks and compare them with 9 generalist models.
+The results show that legal-specific models consistently outperform generalist models, especially on tasks requiring nuanced legal understanding.
+They also help reduce misclassification of rare classes in imbalanced datasets.
+Legal-BERT and Contracts-BERT establish new SOTAs on two of the three tasks, despite having 69\% fewer parameters than the best-performing generalist models.
+We also identify CaseLaw-BERT and LexLM as strong additional baselines for contract classification.
+Our results highlight the shortcomings of generalist models, emphasizing the need for domain-specific customization, particularly in the context of legal applications.